MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-kernel-mode-preview.md

 ---
-title: WinDbg Preview Installation
+title: WinDbg Preview - Starting a kernel mode session
-description: This section describes how to how to start a kernel mode session with WinDbg Preview. ms.author: windowsdriverdev ms.date: 07/31/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: This section describes how to how to start a kernel mode session with WinDbg Preview. ms.author: windowsdriverdev ms.date: 08/15/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices